7 Customer Retention Marketing Strategies to Apply in 2017

 Customer retention efforts are most effective when they’re proactive as opposed to reactive.
 In other words, it’s much easier to set customers up for success than to rescue at-risk customers down the road.
 That’s why you must anticipate issues and attempt to resolve them before they become a problem.

-- A kick-off call where goals, KPIs, timeline are agreed upon
+- A kick-off call where goals, KPIs, timeline are agreed on

-- Onboarding emails the guide customers through key milestones
+- Onboarding emails that guide customers through key milestones

 - Sign up for a product demo, where they can ask questions and get answers in real time

 - Follow a step-by-step guide to create their first journey, regardless of whether they want to start from scratch or use one of our standardized journeys